TroyCaywood/Python/100 Days of Code/Day-2/Day-2.md

 "Hello, this is a string."
 ```
 **Subscripting**
 - Selecting a character in a string using [] with the number of the character in the string.
 The first character in a string is always 0.
+Don't forget, a space in a string counts as a character.

 ```python
 print("Hello"[0])